 Pre-proposals that did not receive an invitation to submit a full proposal may re-submit a revised version of the original pre-proposal once, and thereafter, approval must be obtained by EREF beforehand.
 In the event a research topic is very closely related to a prior submittal by the same entity, EREF staff will make any determinations regarding whether or not a submitted proposal constitutes a re-submittal.

 EREF will not pay indirect or overhead costs in excess of 25% of direct costs.
+This also includes any overhead associated with subcontractors.
 For non-academic institutions, the definition of overhead can vary.
 However, typically this refers to payment that denotes a time and materials rate multiplier of 1.25.
 Please contact EREF if your firm does not fit this model to discuss defining an appropriate overhead definition.

 Cost sharing is encouraged, but is not required.
 For clarity, any cost sharing should not be listed in in the “Amount Requested” line of the pre-proposal form.
 Only the amount requested from EREF should be listed.
 If cost sharing will be a part of the proposal, the amount of the cost share and where it comes from can be noted in the full proposal if one is requested.

 Because the amount of funding for research is limited, EREF encourages submitting parties to form partnerships with other funding sources (real-dollars or in-kind services).
 Parties should identify the sources and amounts of external funding in their submissions.
 It is preferred that real dollars from external sources be managed through EREF rather than going to the research institution directly.
 Note that in such instances this does not reduce the amount of these funds that go to the research institution.